 To Plato, wealth was the most corrupting of all things (it wasn’t a vice, it was an emblem of the path toward vice).
 It was the means by which humans could obtain all other vices.

-Thus, all forms in which wealth and seekers of wealth are allowed to rule the other classes is on a slippery path toward tyranny as an advent of human nature (Plato notes how excesses naturally cause paradoxical reactions in all things).
+Thus, all forms in which wealth and seekers of wealth are allowed to rule the other classes is on a slippery path toward tyranny.
+This is less a judgement call and more a truism of human nature… according to Plato at least (Plato notes how excesses naturally cause paradoxical reactions in all things).

-With that said, we know (like Plato knew) that not everyone is this virtuous or inclined to be virtuous, but that is why Plato strongly advocates for a class system (which is also a metaphor for the soul, in both cases balance of powers is key to the theory).
+With that said, we know (like Plato knew) that not everyone is this virtuous or inclined to be virtuous, but that is why Plato strongly advocates for his class system (which is also a metaphor for the soul, in both cases balance of powers is key to the theory).
 This way some can be driven by truth, some honor, and some the vices… each fulfilling a necessary role in the state.